-The youngest naturalists will find plenty of ways to sharpen their nature knowledge and find ways to be engaged with the outdoor world in the Children’s Discovery Room.
-Our young visitors will use their senses to learn about the outside world – they can try our secret scent boxes to identify plants,; and stretch their imaginations with different nature games and toys.
+The youngest naturalists will find plenty of ways to sharpen their nature knowledge, and find ways to be engaged with the outdoor world in the Children’s Discovery Room.
+Our young visitors will use their senses to learn about the outside world, and stretch their imaginations with different nature games and toys.
 It is a wonderful world – what will you do outdoors with your children before they grow up to help them become stewards of this beautiful planet?

 We bring nature indoors with our urban wildlife display showcasing mounts of many bird and animal species that frequent the natural areas around our homes — and often our own backyards.

 Our live animals on display include a variety of rescued injured local animals that cannot be released to the wild.
 We also have an observation bee hive that is abuzz with activity when the weather is right!
-You can visit these animals during Nature Center hours and sometimes they even come to our programs and birthday parties!
+You can visit these animals during Nature Center hours and learn about their species!

 Complete with stepping stumps and a giant sand box, we hope you will unplug, unwind, and tune in to nature in our Nature Exploration Area.

-The grounds around Brookside Nature Center house three water features of various size and interest.
+The grounds around Brookside Nature Center house water features of various sizes and interest.
 The largest is adjacent to the parking lot and has an accessible boardwalk with interpretive signage.
-This is where you’re likely to see a Great Blue Heron!
-Halfway between the parking area and front door is our waterfall and small pond.
-And, further up the hill, past the Nature Center you’ll find our wildlife pond.
-In the spring this a busy place as frogs and toads congregate looking for mates.
+This is where you’re likely to see a Great Blue Heron or another animal that calls the pond home!
+Further up the hill, past the Nature Center you’ll find our wildlife pond.
+In the spring this is a busy place as frogs and toads congregate and look for mates.

 Our many gardens are Bay-friendly, showcasing native plants many of which are host plants for caterpillars and nectar sources for pollinators.

 Step back in time and find out about this cabin, smokehouse, and the family that lived in the cabin.